 In establishing annual long-term incentive award levels for our named executive officers other than our Chief Executive Officer, and in formulating a recommendation to the Board of Directors on the long-term incentive award to be granted to our Chief Executive Officer, the Compensation Committee evaluates long-term incentives awarded to executives holding comparable positions at our peer companies.
-The Compensation Committee and Board of Directors also evaluate overall Company performance over the fiscal year prior to which the awards are granted.
+The Compensation Committee and Board of Directors also evaluate overall Company performance over the fiscal year prior to which the awards are granted, including the advancement of our three clinical programs, the successful achievement of our financial goals, and the development of our organizational capabilities.

-At the December 1, 2017 Compensation Committee meeting, after a review of and in connection with their contributions to the Company, the following named executive officers received annual long-term incentive awards for 2018: Dr. Velleca - options to purchase 75,000 shares and Mr. Murdock - options to purchase 50,000 shares.
+At the January 28, 2020 Compensation Committee meeting, after a review of and in connection with their contributions to the Company based on their 2019 performance, the following named executive officers received annual long-term incentive awards on February 6, 2020 at an exercise price of \$21.98: